Nonzero $\theta_{13}$ and Neutrino Masses from the Modified Tribimaximal Neutrino Mixing Matrix: Introduction

 The evidence of nonzero and relatively large $\theta_{13}$ as reported by many collaborations, several authors have already proposed some methods and models in order to explain the existence of nonzero $\theta_{13}$.
 The simple way to accommodate a nonzero $\theta_{13}$ is to modify the neutrino mixing matrix by introducing a perturbation matrix into known mixing matrix such that it can produces a nonzero $\theta_{13}$ \cite{He11, Damanik, Brahmachari}, breaking the scaling ansatz \cite{Biswajit}, and the other is to build the model by using some discrete symmetries \cite{Cao, Luca, Ge1, Ge2}.

-In this paper we modify the tribimaximal mixing matrix by introducung a simple perturbation matrix and calculate the mixing angle $\theta_{13}$ by using the advantages of the mixing angles $\theta_{21}$ and $\theta_{32}$ from the experimental results.
+In this paper we modify TBM mixing matrix by introducung a simple perturbation matrix and calculate the mixing angle $\theta_{13}$ by using the advantages of the mixing angles $\theta_{21}$ and $\theta_{32}$ from the experimental results.
+The modofied TBM is used to construct the neutrino mass matrix and we evaluate the neutrino mass and its hierarchy.
 This paper is organized as follow: in section 2, we modify tribimaximal mixing matrix by introducing a simple perturbation matrix.
 In section 3, we determine the neutrino mass spectrum from modified tribimaximal mixing matrix.
 Finally, section 4 is devoted to conclusion.